kksgandhi/personal_site/Mechanisms Of The Soul Game-Rusch.md

 [[hybrid illusion theory]]

-[[emotion]] is evoked by events that are perceived as real.
+[[emotions]] are evoked by events that are perceived as real.
 Playing a game makes one focus on its goals, rules, and mechanics, potentially overruling the emotional impact of fictional elements.

 is this [[ludonarrative dissonance]]?